briholt100/GetAndClean/Codebook.md

 5. mean(value)
   + Performed in this data tidying assignment
-    + Value is the mean of each feature, grouped by Subject and Feature
+    + Value is the mean of each 86 features, grouped by Subject and Activity, giving a list of 15,480 rows and 4 columns
-    + Units include
+    + Units
-      + normalized between -1 and 1
+      + normalized between -1 and 1  (Anguita et al., 2012)^1^
+      + "Using an embedded accelerometer and gyroscope, [the researchers] captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz."
+(Anguita et al., 2012)^1^
+      + "The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain."
+(Anguita et al., 2012)^1^

+    + For each record it is provided:
+        - Means of all the 86 above mentioned features
+        - Its activity label.
+        - An identifier of the subject who carried out the experiment.